Diego1101/ADMIT14-trafficLight/Docs/Data_Dictionary.md

 ### Vehicle parking request (vh_parking)

-Message send to the topic **TDB** by the vehicle each each time a parking spot is needed.
+Message send to the topic **parking/info** by the vehicle each each time a parking spot is needed.

 #### Details
 | Name | Type | Size | Detail |